hyperspy/hyperspy/doc/user_guide/mva/clustering.rst

     >>> s.cluster_analysis(cluster_source="signal", algorithm=KMeans(n_clusters=3, n_init=8))

-For convenience, the default algorithm is ``kmeans`` algorithm and is imported internally.
+For convenience, the default algorithm is the ``kmeans`` algorithm and is imported internally.
 All extra keyword arguments are passed to the algorithm when present.
 Therefore the following code is equivalent to the previous one: